yebin1982/passvault/PROJECT_DOCUMENT.md

 ### 5.2.
 Vault Features

 - **CRUD for Secrets:** Create, Read, Update, and Delete vault items (logins, secure notes, etc.).
+- **Bulk Import from CSV:** Allow users to import multiple secrets at once by uploading a CSV file.
+  - The CSV file must have the columns: `service`, `username`, `password`, `note`.
+  - All parsing and encryption of the CSV data will be performed client-side to maintain the zero-knowledge security model.
+The server will only receive the final encrypted vault items.
 - **Password Generator:** A strong, configurable password generator (length, characters, symbols).
 - **Search & Filtering:** Instantly search and filter vault items.
 - **Organization:** Ability to organize items into folders or categories.